reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 #### Unassign user from the project

-Depending on project needs the assignment could be removed.
+Depending on the project needs the assignment could be removed.
-To unassign he assignment for user on the project, perform the following steps:
+To unassign the assignment for the user on the project, perform the following steps:

 1. Login into the ReportPortal as a user with PROJECT_MANAGER or LEAD project role.